 Every leaf has its own beauty, but some are more exceptional.
 They may ‘wow’ us by their size, shape, or color.
 Some of these plants also grow flowers, but the leaves are the primary ornamental attraction.

 You’ll find stunning plant foliage on more than a few perennials.
 One to look for is canna (or canna lily).
 This plant is actually not a true lily.
-It has huge banana-shaped leaves that can be green, red, or even striped.
+It has huge, banana-shaped leaves that can be green, red, or even striped.
 Flowers come in shades of red, yellow, and orange.
-Even without the flowers, most gardeners agree these plants standout.
+Even without the flowers, most gardeners agree that these plants stand out.

 Plants with Interesting Leaves